 The branch campus of Rosemead College is located at 3848 Carson Street, #100, Torrance, CA 90503.
 (310) 316-3698.
-It is located on the first floor of an Executive Office Suite and has four classrooms, a student lounge, and a kitchenette.
-At the front of the office there is a teachers' lounge and a small teachers' resource library which doubles as a student computer lab.
+It is located on the first floor of an Executive Office Suite and has three classrooms.
+There is a solarium and kitchen located on the third floor for staff and students to use.
+There is a bike and scooter rack available at the back of the building for student use.
 The building is Handicap Accessible with ample parking for staff, instructors, and students.